 The Center for Excellence in Enterprise Risk Management was established at St. John’s University’s Peter J. Tobin College of Business.
-The Center, lead by Dr. Paul L. Walker, is housed in the School of Risk Management at 101 Astor Place in Manhattan.
+The Center, lead by Dr. Paul L. Walker, is housed in The Maurice R. Greenberg School of Risk Management, Insurance and Actuarial Science (GSRM) at 101 Astor Place in Manhattan.

 Become a leading center that brings together students, academicians, executives, and board members for the purpose of developing and sharing knowledge, tools, and best practices in Enterprise Risk Management.